 Making mindful food choices can help stabilize your system from the inside out.
 By focusing on certain nutrients and avoiding common triggers, you can cool the flames and feel more in control.
 Some foods contain plant-based compounds that can gently support your body’s estrogen levels, while others help reduce the inflammation that can make symptoms worse.
 It’s also crucial to stay hydrated and identify the specific foods or drinks that might be setting off your internal thermostat.
 While dietary changes can offer significant relief, they are most effective as part of a comprehensive approach to your health, which may include treatments like Bioidentical Hormone Replacement Therapy for more persistent symptoms.

-Add Phytoestrogen-Rich Foods to Your Diet
+Add These Phytoestrogen-Rich Foods to Your Grocery List

 Phytoestrogens are naturally occurring plant compounds that can gently mimic the effects of estrogen in the body.
 Since hot flashes are linked to declining estrogen levels, incorporating these foods can help bring a little more balance to your system.
 You don’t need to look far to find them.
 Some of the best sources include soy products (like tofu and edamame), flaxseeds, sesame seeds, and nuts like almonds and pistachios.
 Fruits and vegetables are also great choices, especially berries, peaches, broccoli, and kale.
 Try adding a tablespoon of ground flaxseed to your morning smoothie or sprinkling sesame seeds on a salad for an easy, effective addition to your daily routine.

-Fight Inflammation with Whole Foods
+Calm Inflammation with Whole Foods

 Chronic inflammation can put extra stress on your body and may intensify menopausal symptoms, including hot flashes.
 You can help calm this internal inflammation by building your meals around whole, unprocessed foods.
 Research suggests that a low-fat, plant-forward diet can be particularly effective.
 Focus on filling your plate with fruits, vegetables, whole grains, and lean proteins.
 It’s also a good idea to pay attention to the temperature of your food.
 Some women find that very hot or spicy foods can trigger a hot flash, so opting for meals that are warm or cool may provide more comfort and help you keep your internal temperature down.